A New Asymptotic-Preserving Dual Formulation Finite-Volume Method for the Compressible Euler Equations: Novel AP Scheme for Compressible Euler Equations

 \subsection{Novel AP Time Discretization of the Primitive System}

-We begin by providing a precise definition of an asymptotic-preserving (AP) time discretization in the context of the zero-Mach-number limit. \begin{definition}[AP time discretization] Assume that the computed solution at time $t^n$ can be expanded as
+We begin by providing a precise definition of an asymptotic-preserving (AP) time discretization in the context of the zero-Mach-number limit. \begin{definition}[AP time discretization] Assume that the {semi-discrete (not discretized in space) solution at time $t^n$, $(\rho^n(x,y),\bm u^n(x,y),p^n(x,y))$,} can be expanded as

 which is compatible with the asymptotic limits \eref{3.5} and \eref{3.6}, that is,